-We recommend voting FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2017.
-KPMG served as our independent registered public accounting firm for the fiscal year ended June 30, 2016.
-We expect that a representative of KPMG will attend the annual meeting.
+We recommend voting FOR the ratification of the appointment of KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending June 30, 2020.
+KPMG served as our independent registered public accounting firm for the fiscal year ended June 30, 2019.
+We expect that a representative of KPMG will participate in the virtual annual meeting.
 The representative will have an opportunity to make a statement, if he or she desires, and will be available to respond to appropriate questions from stockholders.

 Audit Fees.
-For the fiscal year ended June 30, 2016, KPMG billed us a total of \$235,500 for professional services rendered for the audit of our annual consolidated financial statements, review of our consolidated financial statements in our Forms 10-Q and services provided in connection with regulatory filings.
-For the fiscal year ended June 30, 2015, the total billed for the same services was \$419,200.
+For the fiscal year ended June 30, 2019, fees for professional services rendered for the audit of our annual consolidated financial statements, the audit of internal control over financial reporting as of June 30, 2019, review of our consolidated financial statements in our Forms 10-Q, services provided in connection with regulatory filings and comfort letters were \$504,000.
+For the fiscal year ended June 30, 2018, fees for professional services rendered for the audit of our annual consolidated financial statements and the audit of internal control over financial reporting as of June 30, 2018, review of our consolidated financial statements in our Forms 10-Q, services provided in connection with regulatory filings and comfort letters were \$526,000.

 Audit-Related Fees.
-For the fiscal years ended June 30, 2016 and 2015, KPMG did not perform or bill us for any audit-related services.
+For the fiscal years ended June 30, 2019 and 2018, KPMG did not perform or bill us for any audit-related services.

 Tax Fees.
-For the fiscal year ended June 30, 2016, KPMG billed us a total of \$16,000 for professional services rendered for tax compliance.
-For the fiscal year ended June 30, 2015, KPMG billed us \$15,500 for professional services rendered for tax compliance.
+For the fiscal year ended June 30, 2019, KPMG billed us a total of \$37,000 for professional services rendered for tax compliance and consulting services.
+For the fiscal year ended June 30, 2018, KPMG billed us a total of \$380,354 for professional services rendered for tax compliance and consulting services.

 All Other Fees.
-KPMG did not perform or bill us for any services other than those described above for the fiscal years ended June 30, 2016 and 2015.
+KPMG did not perform or bill us for any services other than those described above for the fiscal years ended June 30, 2019 and 2018.